Education in the United States: Statistics

 In 2000, 76.6 million students had enrolled in schools from kindergarten through graduate schools.
 Of these, 72% aged 12 to 17 were considered academically "on track" for their age, i.e. enrolled in at or above grade level.
 Of those enrolled in elementary and secondary schools, 5.7 million (10%) were attending private schools.

-Over 85% of the adult population have completed high school and 27% have received a bachelor's degree or higher.
+As of 2022, 89% of the adult population had completed high school and 34% had received a bachelor's degree or higher.
 The average salary for college or university graduates is greater than $51,000, exceeding the national average of those without a high school diploma by more than $23,000, according to a 2005 study by the U.S. Census Bureau.

 The 2010 unemployment rate for high school graduates was 10.8%; the rate for college graduates was 4.9%.

 The country has a reading literacy rate of 99% of the population over age 15, while ranking below average in science and mathematics understanding compared to other developed countries.
 In 2014, a record high of 82% of high school seniors graduated, although one of the reasons for that success might be a decline in academic standards.

 The poor performance has pushed public and private efforts such as the No Child Left Behind Act.
 In addition, the ratio of college-educated adults entering the workforce to the general population (33%) is slightly below the mean of other developed countries (35%) and rate of participation of the labor force in continuing education is high.
 A 2000s (decade) study by Jon Miller of Michigan State University concluded that "A slightly higher proportion of American adults qualify as scientifically literate than European or Japanese adults".

 In 2006, there were roughly 600,000 homeless students in the United States, but after the Great Recession this number more than doubled to approximately 1.36 million.
 The Institute for Child Poverty and Homelessness keeps track of state by state levels of child homelessness.
 As of 2017, 27% of U.S. students live in a mother-only household, 20% live in poverty, and 9% are non-English speaking.

+An additional factor in the United States education system is the socioeconomic background of the students being tested.
+According to the National Center for Children in Poverty, 41% of U.S. children under the age of 18 come from lower-income families.
+These students require specialized attention to perform well in school and on the standardized tests.

 The Human Rights Measurement Initiative finds that the United States is achieving 77.8% of what should be possible on the right to education at its level of income.